trixi-framework/TrixiShallowWater.jl/README.md

 ## Examples

 ## Installation
+If you have not yet installed Julia, please [follow the instructions for your operating system](https://julialang.org/downloads/platform/).
+TrixiShallowWater.jl works with Julia v1.8 and newer.
+We recommend using the latest stable release of Julia.

+[comment]: <> (We can update this with a "for users" and "for developers" section once the package is registered)

 TrixiShallowWater.jl is **not** a registered Julia package, and therefore needs to be downloaded manually and then run from with the cloned directory:
 ```bash
 git clone https://github.com/trixi-framework/TrixiShallowWater.jl.git